-- Maintain weekly Counsellor Administrator meetings to discuss students that are experiencing difficulties. - Meet regularly as a School Based Resource Team (SBRT) and Extended School Based Resource Team (ESBRT) to discuss new students and students that are at risk with specific strategies to support their success. - Ongoing collaboration with our feeder schools ensuring smooth and effective transition from Grade 7 into Grade 8.
+- Maintain weekly Counsellor Administrator meetings to discuss students that are experiencing difficulties. - Meet regularly as a School Based Resource Team (SBRT) and Extended School Based Resource Team (ESBRT) to discuss new students and students that are at risk with specific strategies to support their success. - Ongoing collaboration with our feeder schools ensuring smooth and effective transition from Grade 7 into Grade 8. - Continued First Nations staffing that allocates three blocks to teachers for support our students with Aboriginal ancestry. - Implementation of our Choices Program will foster a more personalized learning environment for students.

-Key Performance Measure: Baseline Target Actual
+Key Performance Measure: Baseline Baseline Target

-Grade 8 to Grade 9 100% 100%
+Grade 8 to Grade 9 97% 100%

-Grade 9 to Grade 10 99% 100%
+Grade 9 to Grade 10 96% 100%

-Grade 10 to Grade 11 97% 100%
+Grade 10 to Grade 11 95% 98%

-Grade 11 to Grade 12 88% 90%
+Grade 11 to Grade 12 81% 88%